3fs/k8s-workshop/03_helm/02_inspect_upgrade.md

 2       	Tue Apr 21 08:07:37 2020	deployed  	dokuwiki-6.0.15	0.20180422.201901061035	Upgrade complete
 ```

-There is a way to check, which user provided values were changed by executing the following command:
+There is a way to check which user provided values were changed by executing the following command:

 ```bash
 helm get values my-wiki